MilPride — An AMPA Program for Military Families with LGBTQ Kids

 Amanda Brewer has been a military spouse for over 15 years.
 In 2015, Amanda’s second child Jennifer came out as transgender.
 At that moment, Amanda knew she must be the best advocate she could for her child.
 She started by speaking out at local school board meetings in favor of inclusion for all children.
 One of the hardest times for Amanda was when the Trump-Pence administration rescinded federal guidance protecting transgender students from discrimination in February 2017, but it fueled her passion to help protect these children who longer had the backing of the federal government.
 With military families stationed across the country and around the world, Amanda is committed to advancing consistent policies to help these families deal with multiple moves.

 Mary is retired now, but spent most of her career designing and building websites for U.S. government and international organizations.
-Mary is Jessica’s mother, and she joined her daughter and transgender granddaughter Blue on a trip to Washington DC in August 2017 to fight for Blue’s right to medical care — which had been denied by the US military in Germany.
+Mary is Jessica’s mother, and she joined her daughter and transgender granddaughter Blue on a trip to Washington, DC, in August 2017 to fight for Blue’s right to medical care, which had been denied by the US military in Germany.
+Mary sees MilPride as a perfect opportunity to help other families in similar situations.